google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 - SCT extensions: these are now typed and managed by an IANA registry.

-- STHs can contain extensions, which are typed.
+- STH extensions: STHs can now contain extensions, which are typed and managed by an IANA registry.

 - New Client API has been added to allow returning a combination of inclusion and consistency proofs at the same time.